Summer Studies for 7th–8th Grade

 - Engaging social and residential experiences to complement your academic endeavors.

-Seventh grade students are an integral part of our program.
+Seventh grade students are integral to our program.
 Paired with eighth graders, this group generates tremendous energy, enthusiasm, and new ideas.
-Age-specific programming provides courses and residential activities geared toward younger students, enhancing and enriching their Duke TIP experience.
-Often, friendships formed during the seventh grade year continue throughout middle and high school.
+Age-specific programming provides courses and residential activities geared toward you, enhancing and enriching your Duke TIP experience.
+Often, friendships formed during your seventh grade year at Duke TIP will continue throughout middle and high school.

-Eighth grade students have a choice.
-While some eighth grade students thrive in classes with other middle school students, others benefit from being in a program with current high school students.
-As a result, eighth graders at Duke TIP are offered a choice as to which type of campus would be the best fit for them.
+While some eighth grade students thrive in academic and residential settings with other middle school students, others benefit from being in a program with current high school students.
+As a result, if you are an eighth grader, Duke TIP allows to choose which type of site would be the best fit for you.